Tanzania and Zanzibar: Indigenous Communities

 Related Areas of Study

-• Sustainable Energy and Water Rights
+• Sustainable Living and Development

 Important Note: This is not a complete list.
 We value diverse perspectives in our programs and encourage students from all majors and professions for participate.
 All program applicants are encouraged to meet with their academic advisor to determine if and how this course may be applied towards their program requirements and degree completion.

-Course Code:
+Course Code

-Students self-register in Webreg and choose the following course:
+Students self-register in Webreg and choose the following courses:

-• TBA (3 credits)
+• TBD (3 credits)

 • This course is being offered through the Department of Social Work.

-Travel and Visa Information:
+Travel and Visa Information

-Passport: All program participants are required to have a valid passport, which must be valid for at least six months beyond the program end date.
+Passport: All program participants are required to have a valid passport, which must be valid for at least six months beyond the program’s end date.